 Did You Know?
 You can name your spouse, adult child, relative, or friend as your executor.
 If your affairs are more complicated, it’s better to list an attorney as your executor.

-A will is useful for bequeathing your personal and financial property while carrying out your wishes, but there are certain assets that are better to leave out.
+A will is useful for bequeathing your personal and financial property while carrying out your wishes, but certain assets are better to leave out.
 Doing so makes it easier to carry out your wishes and saves extra effort while drafting your will.

 FYI: If you have a spouse, you should write separate wills.
 Even if they look similar, they’ll allow you to address property that’s not jointly held.
 It will make taking care of your affairs much easier for your loved ones.